 Children and adolescents with anxiety disorders experience extreme feelings of panic, fear or discomfort in everyday situations.
-Anxiety is a normal reaction to stress, but if the child's anxiety becomes excessive, irrational and he/she avoids feared situations that interfere with daily life, it may be an anxiety disorder.
+Anxiety is a normal reaction to stress, but if the child's anxiety becomes excessive, irrational and they avoid feared situations that interfere with daily life, it may be an anxiety disorder.